contentful/actions-app-deploy/README.md

 From your space, go to the `Apps` tab and click `Custom apps`.
 Click `Manage app definitions` and you will see an overview of your custom apps, with the ID printed in the ID column.

-**Where to find or create an CMA access token**
+**Where to find or create a personal access token**

-You can read more about access-tokens [here](https://www.contentful.com/help/personal-access-tokens/)
+You can read more about access tokens [here](https://www.contentful.com/help/personal-access-tokens/)

 ## License